Trust Funding – Overlooked At One’s Own Peril

 • Beneficiary Designations may be inadequate as you cannot list or name a “Beneficiary Class”, i.e. a category of relatives, or your bloodline and heirs- at-law.

-In conclusion, if an Asset is not owned or related to the Trust it will be handled outside of the Trust terms.
+If an Asset is not owned or related to the Trust it will be handled outside of the Trust terms.
 Avoid having an Asset without a succession or inheritance mechanism.
 If no mechanism in place, it can be owned or related to the Trust, which avoids having to hire a lawyer to assist in its post death collection.

 Dislclaimer